-An abnormally low blood level of neutrophils is a condition called neutropenia.
+An abnormally low level of neutrophils in the blood is called neutropenia.

-An enlarged spleen may also cause a decrease in neutrophil levels because the spleen traps and destroys neutrophils and other blood cells.
+An enlarged spleen may also cause a decrease in neutrophil levels.
+This is because the spleen traps and destroys neutrophils and other blood cells.

 Some conditions and procedures that cause the body to use neutrophils too quickly include:

 Some specific conditions, procedures, and drugs that interfere with neutrophil production include:

 - myelofibrosis, a disorder that involves bone marrow scarring